-Policy Declaration Applicable Regulation Management and Progress 2022 Anticorruption Zero Tolerance to Corruption 1.
-Ley 30424 - Peru Risk Assessment: 100% of our 8 main subsidiaries 39 are equipped with a risk matrix for corruption.
-None of the cases received by 2.
-Foreign Corrupt Practice Act Policies and controls: Alerta GenÉTICA were found to constitute cases of corruption.
-(FCPA) 3.
-UK Bribery Act Guidelines for anti-corruption prevent risks related to: S. OK BIDELY NET Donations or non-commercial sponsorship • Reception and/or delivery of gifts or similar • Financial aspects and commercial relations with suppliers, agents and third parties Culture: We train 100% of areas and/or processes that are considered RHC (relevant, high and critical) Training: • 98 % (32,717) of employees at the main subsidiaries 40 trained; these individuals reaffirmed their commitment to the anti-corruption policy • 100% (63) of directors at the main subsidiaries 41 were trained upon induction and yearly thereafter. • In some of the main subsidiaries, 250 suppliers were trained who, due to the nature of their functions, presented a greater exposure to brib-ery risks.
-Likewise, they signed anti-corruption commitments in addition to those stipulated in anti-corruption clauses of their contracts Monitoring: 9 new analytical models were developed to detect potential cases of corruption and to monitor RHC processes 42 Supervision: • BCP - ISO 37001 certification, antibribery management system applied to 5 strategic processes - Peruvian anti-bribery certification "Empresarios por la Integridad (Ex.))"
-Pacífico Seguros - ISO 37001 certification for institutional sales of business insurance for the Public Sector
+Policy Declaration Applicable Regulation Management and Progress 2022 Anticorruption Zero Tolerance to Corruption None of the cases received by Alerta GenÉTICA were found to constitute cases of corruption.
+1. Law 30424 - Perú 2.
+Foreign Corrupt Practice Act (FCPA) 3.
+UK Bribery Act Risk Assessment: 100% of our 8 main subsidiaries 54 are equipped with a risk matrix for corruption.
+Policies and controls: Guidelines for anti-corruption prevent risks related to: Donations or non-commercial sponsorship Reception and/or delivery of gifts or similar Financial aspects and commercial relations with suppliers, agents and third parties Culture: We train 100% of areas and/or processes that are considered RHC (relevant, high and critical) Training: 98 % (32,717) of employees at the main subsidiaries 55 trained; these individuals reaffirmed their commitment to the anticorruption policy In some of the main subsidiaries, 250 suppliers were trained who, due to the nature of their functions, presented a greater exposure to bribery risks.
+Likewise, they signed anti-corruption commitments in addition to those stipulated in anticorruption clauses of their contracts Monitoring: 9 new analytical models were developed to detect potential cases corruption and to monitor RHC processes 57 Supervision: BCP Strategic processes Peruvian anti-bribery certification "Empresarios por la Integridad (ExI)" Pacífico Seguros ISO 37001 certification for institutional sales of business insurance the Public Sector Free Competition Zero tolerance for anti-competitive conduct Ley DS 030-2019 TUO - Repression of Anti-competitive Conduct BCP has implemented 7 of the 8 actions in INDECOPI'S guide: (1) Commitment from Executive Management, (2) Naming of Compliance Officer, (3) Risk Management, (4) Controls and Protocols, (5) Training, (6) Monitoring andy (7) Complaint system.
+For 2022, will be conducting internal auditing.

-39. 40.
-41. BBCP Peru, Mibanco Peru, BCP Bolivia, Pacífico Seguros, ASB, Credicorp Capital Regional (Peru, Chile, Colombia and USA), Prima AFP
+54,55,56 BCP Perú, Mibanco Perú, BCP Bolivia, Pacífico Seguros, ASB, Credicorp Capital Regional (Perú, Chile, Colombia and USA), Prima AFP

-^{42.} For example: contracts with suppliers, suitability of collaborators, accounting records, among others
+57 For example: contracts with suppliers, suitability of collaborators, accounting records, among others